BerWang/web/07 Unit Testing.md

 Now your team needs to write a set of comprehensive tests for each of these modules.
 Split the work between the team members, remembering that you should be writing tests for both the server (API) and the code in the client (app or website).

+There are examples of unit tests for multiple languages in the `/exercises/07_unit/` directory on GitHub.

 ## Code Coverage

-Once you have written the tests, run the code coverage tool which will identify any code that is not being tested.
+Once you have written the tests, run the code coverage tool on your chosen platform which will identify any code that is not being tested.
 You should now aim to get 100% code coverage by writing additional tests.

 ## The TAP Protocol